pavel-jiranek-tech/frontend-mentor-basic/results-summary-component/README.md

 - **`assets/`** - static files, e.g. images or favicons
 - **`assets/images/`** - images used in the component (QR code)
 - **`scss/`** - modules with global styles, variables, mixins
-- **`index.html`** - HTML structure of the component with BEM classes
+- **`index.html`** - HTML structure of the component with [BEM](https://en.bem.info/methodology/) classes
 - **`main.js`** - entry point for loading styles (via SCSS)
 - **`dist/`** - folder for built output (ignored in Git)

 ---

-## ✨ What I focused on
+## ✨ What I Focused On

-- A deliberately minimalist project where I focused on a consistent HTML and SCSS structure
+- A deliberately minimalist solution with clean and consistent HTML and SCSS structure
-- Using a modern SCSS approach with `@use`, variables and component modularity
+- Applying a modern SCSS architecture using `@use`, variables, and modular components
-- Maintaining visual fidelity of the design in Figma, including subtle shadows and backgrounds with decorative circles
+- Faithfully implementing the visual design from Figma, including gradient backgrounds and soft shadows
-- Working with `aspect-ratio` to maintain proper QR box ratio across devices
-- Consistent use of BEM naming and clean layout without relying on JS or CSS frameworks
+- Consistent use of [BEM](https://en.bem.info/methodology/) naming convention and mobile-first approach

 ---

-## 🧠 Key implementation notes
+## 🧠 Key Implementation Notes

-- The design for desktop and mobile used an identical component - I decided not to use media queries because they were not needed
+- Mobile-first layout with a responsive desktop version handled via a single breakpoint (`768px`)
-- Box-shadow and spacings were exactly replicated according to Figma specifications, including opacity conversion (e.g. `4.77%` to `rgba`)
+- All spacings, border radii and box-shadows were matched precisely to the Figma design, including alpha values in `hsla()` where applicable
-- Decorative circles in the background were implemented via pseudo-elements with absolute positioning
-- The font "Outfit" was loaded via Google Fonts and plugged in as a SCSS variable for possible scalability in other components
+- Google Font "Hanken Grotesk" was loaded via `<link>` and mapped to SCSS variables with weight variants (500, 700, 800)
-- Paying attention to accessibility through semantic HTML (e.g., `h1`, `p`, `img` with `alt`) and proper document language declaration
+- Layouts were implemented using semantic HTML elements (`main`, `section`, `h1`, `h2`, `p`, `img`) and accessible `alt`/`aria-hidden` for icons

 ---